build-on-aws/content/posts/llm-compiler-optimization-gpt2/index.md

 6/ [Code for this demonstration](https://github.com/build-on-aws/compilation-optimization-of-sagemaker)

 ## Conclusion

-As can be seen from the comparison of experimental data from multiple dimensions, the **Amazon SageMaker Training Compiler** can increase training throughput, which means the total training time will be reduced.
+As can be seen from the comparison of experimental data from multiple dimensions, we've been able to increase training throughput, which means the total training time will be reduced.
 Also, the reduction in total training time reduces the number of seconds Amazon SageMaker charges, thereby helping developers and customers save on the costs required for machine learning training.

 If you want to learn more about training open source LLMs, check out [SageMaker Training Compiler Best Practices and Considerations](https://docs.aws.amazon.com/sagemaker/latest/dg/training-compiler-tips-pitfalls.html?sc_channel=el&sc_campaign=datamlwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=llm-compiler-optimization-gpt2).
-Or, for more information about Amazon SageMaker Training Compiler, read [Amazon SageMaker Training Compiler reference document](https://docs.aws.amazon.com/sagemaker/latest/dg/training-compiler.html?sc_channel=el&sc_campaign=datamlwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=llm-compiler-optimization-gpt2).
+Or, for more information about Amazon SageMaker Training Compiler, read this [Amazon SageMaker Training Compiler reference document](https://docs.aws.amazon.com/sagemaker/latest/dg/training-compiler.html?sc_channel=el&sc_campaign=datamlwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=llm-compiler-optimization-gpt2).

 Also, recently we've seen that some advanced open source LLMs are still hot topics of discussion, such as the Falcon-40B model, the Llama-v2-70B model, etc. We'll continue to share how to deploy and fine-tune these open source LLMs with Amazon SageMaker in our upcoming blogs.
 Please stay tuned.

 ## About the Author

 ### Haowen Huang

 Haowen is a Senior Developer Advocate at AWS based in Hong Kong.
-He has over 20 years of experience in the cloud computing, internet and telecom industries.
+He has over 20 years of experience in the cloud computing, internet, and telecom industries.
 He focuses on the promotion and application of AI, machine learning and data science.

 ### Elizabeth Fuentes Leone

 Elizabeth is a Developer Advocate at AWS based in Santiago.
-Shas has extensive experience in data analytics and machine learning.
+She has extensive experience in data analytics and machine learning.
 She loves helping developers learn while building.